t-crest/soc-comm/README.md

 #### TODO (S4NOC)

+ * MemFifo and RegFifo have a bug!
+   * probably enq and deq in same clock cycle bug
   * Major change now (partially DONE): use core id in the NI, the FIFOs, and the testers.
 CPU interface should be natural
    * Fix the multithreaded NotTest
    * 0 split buffer should probably be just a single register, is this different from a single element BubbleFifo?
    * NetworkInterfaceSingle needs to be changed